A1-Triard/dep-obj/README.md

 The things we lack here are `Objs` constructor, and, unfortunatly, destructor.
 Adding constructor is straightforward.
 The destructor however is tricky.
-The `Item::drop_self` method do two things: first, it drops all bindings item owes, and second, it removes items from arena.
+The `Item::drop_self` method do two things: first, it drops all bindings item owes, and, second, it removes items from arena.
 The second thing would do automatically, but bindings require manual destroying.
 Thus we need explicit `Objs` destructor to correctly drop all `Item`s' bindings.